-2.1 Our Complaints Management Partner will acknowledge receipt of your complaint with you within three days of receiving it, enclosing a copy of this procedure.
+Our Complaints Partner will acknowledge receipt of your complaint with you within 3 working days of receiving it, enclosing a copy of this procedure.

-2.2 We will record the complaint on our electronic register and enter your details on our complaints files.
+We will record your complaint in our electronic register and enter your details on our complaints files.
 We will do this on the same day as we acknowledge your complaint.

-- Reviewing your file with the member of staff who acted for you
+- Discussing your complaint with the member of staff who acted for you

-This may take up to 21 days after our acknowledgement of your complaint.
+This may take up to 15 working days after our acknowledgement of your complaint.

-2.4 If necessary we will then invite you to speak with our Complaints Management Partner, to discuss and hopefully resolve your complaint.
+If appropriate we will then invite you to speak with our Complaints Partner to discuss, and hopefully resolve, your complaint.
 We will make arrangements to do this within 15 working days after our acknowledgement of your complaint if we consider that appropriate or if you request it.

-2.5 Within three days of the discussion, our Complaints Management Partner will confirm the matters discussed and any solution agreed with you.
+Within 3 days of any such discussion between you and our Complaints Partner, we will confirm in writing the matters discussed and any solution agreed with you.

-- Our Complaints Management Partner will review their decision within 5 working days of you contacting us to request a review; or
+- Our Complaints Partner will review their decision within 5 working days of you contacting us to request a review; or

-- We will arrange for someone in the Firm who has not been involved in your complaint to review it.
+- We will arrange for someone in the firm who has not been involved in your complaint to review it.
 They will do this within 10 working days of you contacting us to request a review; or

 - If appropriate we will invite you to agree to independent mediation.
-We will let you know how long this process will take
+We will let you know how long this process will probably take.

-2.7 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+We will write to you within 10 working days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.